danielrosehill/Public-Or-Private-Repo-Extension/README.md

 ## Color Scheme / UI / Iconography

 Although it seems sensible to use a "green is public" and "red is private" color scheme, that UI actually runs contrary to the objective.
 For this particular use case, users would wish to be reminded that the repository they're working on *is* public so as to make sure not to commit private information there ... and red is the typical color association for warning messages.
 Some thought will have to be put into this about the most appropriate choice of emoji or icon or color.

+---

+## AI Assisted Development (My Philosophy)

+This extension will be developed with the help of AI tools and I think that being transparent about use is the best practice.

+If I think they might be useful, I'll record prompts in a prompts folder and outputs from them in another nested folder.

+It feels wrong to me to try to pass off the work of code generation AI tools as one's own.
+Equally without these tools, I would almost certainly not have the wherewithal to start this project.
+Besides enjoying trying out these projects, I think it's a good thing that it's becoming easier for less technically inclined people like me to create tools.

+Therefore, I think the idea of crediting AI collaboration makes the most sense.
+Perhaps the odd tool gets developed that couldn't have been created.
+And nobody's in the dark about the process used.

+---

 ## Advanced Feature Ideas